davidski/collector/cran-comments.md

-This is a new package submission.
+This is a re-submission of a new package.

+Corrected since last submission:

+- fixed URL going to 404 on CRAN
+- expanded package description as requested
+- made as many examples runnable (not wrapped in \dontrun) as possible
+- corrected function that was inadvertently writing to the user's homedir

 ## Test environments